kecorbin/nso-replace-testing/README.md

 # nso-replace-testing

-Repo to test various scenarios related to the addition of
+Repo to test various scenarios related to the addition of the `__state: replace` option in nso_config ansible module

 ## Background